bioFAM/MOFA/README.md

 ## Installation
-The workflow is splitted in two parts: the training of the model, which is done using a Python package and the downstream analysis which is done using an R package.
+The workflow is splitted in two parts: the training of the model, which is done using a Python framework and the downstream analysis which is done using an R package.
+If you don't like Python, don't worry, the whole process can be done from R!
-They both can be installed as follows:
+In any case, you need to install both packages, as follows:

 ### Python package
 We are on the process of uploading it to PyPI.
 For now, you can install it using: